spatie/laravel-validation-rules/README.md

 }
 ```

-Here's an example where we validate if the user can edit a `Model` with the `model_id` value as its primary key.
+The following example will validate if the logged in user can edit the `Model` with the given `model_id` as its primary key.

 ```php
 // in a `FormRequest`